Saturday, December 29, 2012

-Is building an enterprise systems a capital expense?
+Is building enterprise systems a capital expense?

 For example, the purchase of a photocopier involves capital expenditures, and the annual paper, toner, power and maintenance costs represents operating expenses.